spardoel/Bike-trainer/Posts/2022-08-18-bike_trainer_blog_4.md

 The number of bytes matched.
 I illustrated the decoded data here.
 ![decoded packet](https://user-images.githubusercontent.com/102377660/185517818-94a233e9-38be-4773-a2e0-e9111cd01f22.png)

 Now it was a matter of converting the correct sections of the byte array to useful values.
 I wanted to get the instantaneous cadence and instantaneous power.
 The code below shows how I used the Struct library to unpack the byte array.
-Note that accodring to the Bluetooth documentation the cadence units are in 1/2 revolutions per minute (no, I don't know why either).
+Note that according to the Bluetooth documentation the cadence units are in 1/2 revolutions per minute (no, I don't know why either).
 So the value needed to be halved to get revolutions per minute.
 ```
 def bike_data_callback(sender: int, data: bytearray):
     print(f"Bike data {sender}: {data}")